Tenchi2xh/CRT/doc/thesis/chapters/b_rendering.md

 The first option is very basic and only provides a base colour for all rays that hit infinity.

-The second option is more advanced and is a good compromise if an artist does not yet have a panoramic picture for his background: it generates a gradient from horizon to zenith by interpolating between the two colours depending on the angle the ray has compared to the $xz$ plane.
+The second option is more advanced and is a good compromise if an artist does not yet have a panoramic picture for his background: it generates a *gradient* from horizon to zenith by interpolating between the two colours depending on the angle the ray has compared to the $xz$ plane.

-The interesting one is the latter, which takes a \SI{360}{\degree} panorama and a direction vector, and returns the colour at which the vector would point if the panorama was wrapped around the scene on an infinitely big sphere.
+The interesting one is the latter, which takes a \SI{360}{\degree} *panorama* and a direction vector, and returns the colour at which the vector would point towards if the panorama was wrapped around the scene on an infinitely big sphere.

 The way the pixel coordinates are computed on the panorama picture is as follows: using `atan2()`, the angle of the vector projected on the $xz$ plane (*yaw*) is mapped to the $x$ coordinate on the picture, and the angle of the vector projected on the $yz$ plane (*pitch*) is mapped to the $y$ coordinate.
 The final colour is then bilinearly interpolated and returned to the ray tracer.